-Section 3.2 The charge for downloaded computer files to a compact disc is $1 per disc.
+Section 3.2 The charge for downloaded computer files to a flash drive is $1 flash drive.

 Section 3.3 There is no charge for a record to be emailed.
 Requesters may ask that documents be mailed to them.
 They will be charged the actual cost of the postage and mailing supplies.

 Documents in electronic mail format are records as defined by the Ohio Revised Code when their content relates to the business of the office.
 E-mail is to be treated in the same fashion as records in other formats and should follow the same retention schedules.

 Section 5 Photography/Videography

 The public areas in Troy-Miami County Public Library facilities are part of a public environment.
 Troy-Miami County Public Library frequently engages in photographing and recording programs and events for its own publicity and promotional purposes.
 Library staff may cease and delete any photography and video recording upon a request from a patron or staff.
 Photographs will be made available in accordance with our public records policy.
 News photographers and reporters are welcome in the Library system.
 News media may request additional library information and/or access by contacting the Library’s Market & Public Relations Manager.
 Valid press credentials may be requested by Library staff as needed.
 Section 6 Security Cameras We have installed video cameras in specific areas both inside and outside of Troy-Miami County Public Library buildings.
 These cameras serve the purpose of ensuring the safety and security of our patrons, staff, and library property.
 They also help in identifying individuals who might be breaching our Patron Code of Conduct.
 Any footage captured by these security cameras will be made available in accordance with our public records policy.
 Section 7 Failure to respond to a public records request The Troy-Miami County Public Library recognizes the legal and non-legal consequences of failure to properly respond to a public records request.